alyeiarh/absenteeism-dashboard/README.md

 - **Health and commute patterns:** how age, BMI and distance from work relate to absence
 - **Today's predictions:** how many employees are likely to take a Time Slip, Medical Leave (MC) or an Abnormal Absence

-Every chart comes with a short plain-language insight, so HR users don't need a data background to understand it.
+I added a short insight under each chart to make the results easier to understand.

 ## 🛠️ How I built it

 - **Data cleaning:** found and replaced missing values (including `#` placeholders) across 17 columns, and grouped absence hours into three classes: Time Slip, Medical Leave (MC) and Abnormal Absence.
 - **Prediction:** trained a KNN classifier, tuned with GridSearchCV, to predict the absence category of an employee record.
-- **Dashboard:** built in Streamlit with Plotly charts, KPI cards and insight boxes designed for HR users.
+- **Dashboard:** built in Streamlit with Plotly charts, KPI cards and short insight boxes that explain each chart in simple words.

 ## Tech stack